|Nutrition Facts (per serving)|

 Now, as with so much in the culinary arts, and in baking particularly, simple does not mean easy.
 You can spend a lifetime mastering the art of the baguette.
-Getting to know the feel of the dough, the smell of it, is part of what baking is all about.
+Getting to know the feel of the dough, and the smell of it is part of what baking is all about.

 Even so, just because it takes a lifetime to master doesn't mean you shouldn't give it a try.
 In fact, you'll probably surprise yourself with how good a job you do, especially if you've ever done any kind of yeast-bread baking before.

-- After the dough has risen, turn it out onto a floured work surface and gently shape it into a flat oval.
+After the dough has risen, turn it out onto a floured work surface and gently shape it into a flat oval.
 Don't use too much flour, though.
 You want the dough to stay sticky.
 Use the smallest amount of flour you need to keep the dough from sticking.
-Cut the oval into four equal pieces.

 Gently roll each piece into a thin cylinder, stretching it out as you roll it.

 Transfer to a baguette pan if you have one, or onto a sheet pan with a baking mat dusted with cornmeal.